bcgov/aqwarnings/frontend/warnings/2025-10-23_End_PM10_Fort_St_John.md

-The Ministry of Environment and Parks in collaboration with the Northern Health Authority has ended the air quality warning that was issued October 21, 2025 for Prince George due to elevated concentrations of fine particulate matter.
+The Ministry of Environment and Parks in collaboration with the Northern Health Authority has ended the air quality warning that was issued October 21, 2025 for Fort St John due to elevated concentrations of coarse particulate matter.

 Local air quality has improved due to changing meteorological conditions.